Recovery over the long term

 You might find it difficult or awkward to rebuild relationships with your colleagues.
 They won’t understand what you have been through and might find it difficult to know what to say or how to help you.
 Some might not have found out about your kidnapping until after your release due to the need to maintain secrecy around some cases.
 Even those that are genuinely supportive might end up saying or doing the wrong thing or ask you inappropriate questions.
 Most people find it difficult to talk about ‘sensitive’ issues and tend to say nothing for fear of saying the wrong thing.

-It can help if your manager briefs them ahead of your return and helps them to understand how you might be feeling and how your experiences might impact on your behavior, your ability to do your job and your interactions in the workplace.
+It can help if your manager briefs them ahead of your return and helps them to understand how you might be feeling and how your experiences might impact on your behaviour, your ability to do your job and your interactions in the workplace.

 Handling the impact of trauma and physical health on your ability to work